Lora Park

 Current Research

-Funding from the National Science Foundation has supported our work examining how features of the social environment affect self-perceptions, motivation, and persistence of members of underrepresented groups in Science, Technology, Engineering, and Math (STEM).
+Funding from the National Science Foundation has supported our work examining how features of the social environment – such as different types of instructor feedback – shape self-perceptions, motivation, and performance among students in Science, Technology, Engineering, and Math (STEM).

 Selected Publications